Medieval & Renaissance Studies in London: Summer Program

 Faculty: Dr. Erin Kelly & Dr. Asa Mittman [ Bios ]

-Academic Credit: Earn 6 units of academic credit. [ Courses ]
+Academic Credit: Earn up to 6 units of academic credit. [ Courses ]

 About the Program

 This London Program allows students to experience visual and theatrical art in person.
 Two Chico State faculty, Dr. Erin Kelly (Department of English) and Dr. Asa Mittman (Department of Art & Art History) are specialists in English art and literature and will bring students to major sites central to Britain’s long and storied history.

 - The program will be based in London, where students will see works of art at the British Museum and the National Gallery, and manuscripts at the British Library.

 - The group will study the architecture of Westminster Abbey, see a play at Globe Theatre, and dig for artifacts on the banks of the Thames River.

 - Day trips will include York to see a production of the medieval York Mystery Plays and the majestic Gothic York Minster, and Stratford-upon-Avon to visit Shakespeare’s birthplace and take in a performance by the Royal Shakespeare Company.